-- a. members of staff must disclose a direct or indirect interest and Councillors must comply with the Primary Principle of Councillor Conduct and avoid conflicts between their public duties as a Councillor and their personal interests and obligations.
-Councillors, members of special committees and members of the Audit Committee must disclose a conflict of interest (Sections 126 - 130 of the Act); - b.
-Councillors must comply with the Councillor Code of Conduct, - Councillors must not improperly direct or improperly influence a member of Council staff in the exercise of any power in the performance of any duty or function (Section 120 of the Act); - d. all consultants and external parties must complete a Deed of Confidentiality before assisting or evaluating quotation or tenders; and - e. all Councillors and staff must adhere to Council's Gifts and Benefits Policy in matters of procurement. - f.
+- a. members of staff must disclose a general or material conflict of interest and Councillors must comply with the Councillor Conduct and avoid conflicts between their public duties as a Councillor and their personal interests and obligations.
+Councillors, members of delegated committees and members of the Audit Committee must disclose a conflict of interest (Sections 126 - 130 of the Act); - b.
+Councillors must comply with the Councillor Code of Conduct and Councillor Gift Policy; - Councillors must not improperly direct or improperly influence a member of Council staff in the exercise of any power in the performance of any duty or function (Section 120 of the Act); - all consultants and external parties must complete a Deed of Confidentiality before assisting or evaluating quotation or tenders; and - e. all must adhere to the Employee Code of Conduct in relation to matters of procurement. - f.
 Councillors and staff must make their interests known in any situation where it could be perceived that an interest might exist.